 Blockchain APIs can bring stronger performance.
 Blockchains use what’s known as distributed ledger technology (DLT).
-Originally developed as the accounting method for the virtual currency Bitcoin, they witness nowadays a growing interest for a variety of commercial applications.
-Although blockchain technology is primarily used to verify transactions within digital currencies, there is a growing use of it for its recording capabilities.
+This was originally developed as the accounting method for the virtual currency Bitcoin, nowadays they witnessed a growing interest for a variety of commercial applications.
+Although blockchain technology is primarily used to verify transactions within digital currencies, there is a growing use for its recording capabilities.
 The great thing about blockchain is that it is possible to digitize, code and insert practically any document into the blockchain.
-Doing so creates an indelible record that cannot be changed; furthermore, the record’s authenticity can be verified by the entire community using the blockchain instead of a single centralized authority.
+Doing so creates an indelible record that cannot be changed; furthermore, the record’s authenticity can be verified by the entire community using the blockchain APIs instead of a single centralized authority.
 A great plus for anyone.

 How Blockchain APIs supports the accessibility to digital assets